South Tyrol Option Agreement: German occupation

 In September 1943, the Wehrmacht occupied the province and on 10 September 1943 the Operation Zone of the Alpine Foothills was established.
-The ADO was dissolved and joined with the Deutsche Volksgruppe.
+The ADO was dissolved and merged with the Deutsche Volksgruppe.
 Peter Hofer was chosen as the Volksgruppenführer.
-Some members of the ADO joined with the South Tyrolean Volunteer Corps and were involved in the annihilation of the Jewish population in Meran.

-Though, the relocation of people and the complete Italianization of the area were never fully accomplished.
+Some members of the ADO joined the South Tyrolean Volunteer Corps and were involved in the annihilation of the Jewish population in Merano,though the relocation of people and the complete Italianization of the area were never fully accomplished.

 Aftermath

 Only a third of the people who had actually emigrated returned to the area in 1945.
 Despite Austrian efforts, South Tyrol remained part of Italy after World War II, and many chose to take up Italian citizenship after the Gruber–De Gasperi Agreement of September 1946.

 It was named after the foreign minister of Austria (Karl Gruber) and the prime minister of Italy (Alcide De Gasperi) and agreed on Trentino-Alto Adige/Südtirol to remain part of Italy ensuring its autonomy.
 Those who returned had to register both themselves and their children, and they had to prove, by means of a birth certificate, that they had the right to Italian citizenship.

-According to the 2001 census, more than two-thirds (69.4%) of the population of the province still speak German, 26.3% Italian and 4.3% Ladin as their mother language.
+According to the 2001 census, 69.4% of the population of the province still had German as their first language, whereas 26.3% had Italian, and 4.3% Ladin.